sourcery-ai-experiments/splinter/docs/drivers/flask.rst

     from splinter import Browser
     browser = Browser('flask', app=app)

-**Note:** if you don't provide any driver to ``Browser`` function, ``firefox`` will be used.

-When visiting pages with the Flask client, you only need to provide a path rather than a full URL.
+When visiting pages with the Flask client only a path is required, rather than a full URL.

-For example:
+Example:

 .. code-block:: python